 Likely Jurgen isn't even consciously aware that he's a blank.
 Think about it.
 The Warp is the manifestation of sentient being's emotions, hopes and dreams, fears and nightmares, all of it.
 Sentients, humans in particular, are able to come together and pool resources and power to a greater end because they can form social bonds through Empathy.
 We know a Blank is very dangerous to a Psyker because they cancel out their flashy warp powers, but what if it doesn't stop there, what if it goes all the way down to the basic levels of empathy that allow others to socially interact?
 What if that works both ways?
 Jurgen doesn't bother keeping himself clean, or well-groomed, or keeping his porn-slates hidden because he honestly can't see why any of that should matter.

-After a few encounters with daemons and demons, he probably know he's a walking anti-magic field, but he might not be aware of how it affects others.
+After a few encounters with daemons and demons, he probably knows he's a walking anti-magic field, but he might not be aware of how it affects others.

 So does that mean anyone in Real Life who suffers from some kind of disorder that makes them lack empathy or emotions and that causes other people to be weirded out by their presence is a....
 OH DEAR EMPEROR!

 Why does Jurgen treat Cain like that?
 Everyone hates blanks, right?
-He was very likely a Butt Monkey since birth, assigning him to each other is a practical joke amongst the CO of 12th Regiment.
+He was very likely a Butt-Monkey since birth, to the point that assigning him to each other is a practical joke amongst the commanding officers of the 12th Regiment.
 He is stuck in the lowest military rank possible despite being potentially a great driver or a quartermaster officer.
-Then comes Cain, an infinitely superior officer, and treats him like an actual human being.
-And then risks his life saving him despite not even knowing the guy.
-And then treats him with genuine respect when he's assigned to be his personal aide - poor guy was surprised as if Emperor himself gave him a handshake.
-Remember the old principles of "I owe you my life", add Valhallans' honour code, which is likely as strict as that of Vikings and Russians, and there we go.
+Then comes Cain, an infinitely superior officer in all regards, who treats him like an actual human being.
+And then risks his life saving Jurgen despite not even knowing the guy.
+And then treats him with genuine respect when he's assigned to be Cain's personal aide - poor guy would likely be just as surprised if the Emperor himself gave him a handshake.
+Remember the old principles of "I owe you my life", add the Valhallans' honour code, which is likely as strict as that of Vikings and Russians, and there we go.

-What further proves this theory is the fact that Jurgen never flinches despite facing Necrons, Tyrannids and Orcs.
-The only time panic is ever described is when Cain himself is either in danger or may be dead.
+What further proves this theory is the fact that Jurgen never flinches despite facing any number of Necrons, Tyranids and Orks, even at a severe disadvantage.
+The only time Jurgen is ever described to be panicking is when Cain himself is either in danger or may be dead.

-The first part of the boarding action of The Emperor's Finest is essentially a novelization of a Space Hulk game (plus acommissar and his aide), taking place onboard the Spawn of Damnation with Reclaimer Terminators as oppposed to Blood Angels on the Sin of Damnation.
+The first part of the boarding action of The Emperor's Finest is essentially a novelization of a Space Hulk game (plus a commissar and his aide), taking place onboard the Spawn of Damnation with Reclaimer Terminators as opposed to Blood Angels on the Sin of Damnation.